Sirillion/smxmenuchangelog/README.md

   - The EAC Warning panel has been given a facelift.
 - The Server Password window has been modded to fit the SMXmenu theme.
 - The Login Windows has been modded to fit the SMXmenu theme.
 (Steam, PS5 & XBox)
+- The Generate New World window has been modded to fit the SMXmenu theme.

 ### CHANGES:
 - The mouseover tooltips has received a small touch-up to it's sprites and colors.